 While texting and other smart phone use is certainly a dangerous type of driver distraction and one that has garnered significant attention from the media and state legislatures, a multitude of other things can distract drivers.
 Common ones include:

-Grooming Applying makeup Eating Drinking Reading | Talking to passengers Looking at scenery Looking for items in the car Adjusting the radio Reading a map |
+Eating | Looking for items in the car |

-Even if there was no specific law against what a driver was doing at the time of an accident, distracted driving often leads to traffic violations and can itself usually be considered a form of negligence.
+Even if there was no specific law against what a driver was doing at the time of a Waterford accident, distracted driving often leads to traffic violations and can itself usually be considered a form of negligence.
 As a result, people hurt by distracted drivers are usually able to obtain compensation for their injuries and other losses.